SmirnovArseniy/GARCH_models/README.md

 # GARCH_models
-Our course work on comparison of RV-GARCH models with different leverage effacts
+Our course work on comparison of RV-GARCH models with different leverage effects